idimitriadis0/TranslateOnLinux/docs/index.md

 Anchovy is an offline multilingual cross-platform glossary editor and bilingual term extraction tool based on the open Glossary Markup Language (GlossML) format.

-Anchovy is included in [Swordfish III](https://www.maxprograms.com/products/swordfish.html) installers as free plugin and handles various import and export file formats.
+Anchovy is included in [Swordfish III](https://www.maxprograms.com/products/swordfish.html) installers as a free plugin and handles various import and export file formats.

 ### Terminology management